salilab/imp/tools/mac/README.txt

 install IMP on your Mac.

 (Newer Macs may complain that the installer is from an unknown developer.
-This is expected; simply right click on the installer, and select "Open" from the menu, rather than double-clicking on it.)
+This is expected; simply right click (or control-click) on the installer, and select "Open" from the menu, rather than double-clicking on it.)

 Your Mac might complain that a newer version of IMP already exists, if you previously installed a different release of IMP.
 To fix this, you first need to